psharanda/Atributika/README.md

 + Custom text styles for `normal/highlighted/disabled` states.
 + Supports custom highlighting.

-## Version 5
+## V5

-Version 5 is a significant rewrite of the project, executed in early 2023.
+V5 is a major rewrite of the project, executed in early 2023.
 It's not fully compatible with the previous version and requires some manual migration.
 The introduction of breaking changes was necessary for the project's further evolution.

 Here's what's new: